kerklangsi/BatchFile/README.md

 ## 📖 Usage

+1. Download or clone this repository.
-1. Choose the tool you want to run (`.bat` or `.exe`).
+2. Navigate to the folder of the tool you want to use.
-2. Follow the on-screen prompts (file paths, folders, FPS, model name, etc.).
-3. Results will be saved in your chosen directory or in `runs\detect`.
+3. Run the `.bat` or `.exe` file inside.
+4. See the tool’s individual `README.md` for full instructions.

+Each tool is self-contained and will guide you with prompts specific to its task.

 ---